 There is no self-care for blue-gray spots, aside from treating the skin with gentle skin care as you would any other skin of the child.

-There is no therapy or treatment for this diagnosis in infants because it is a harmless condition that should resolve on its own.
-However, large and numerous spots that persist after a year of life may be associated with rare genetic disorders in a very small number of cases.
-If there is a strong family history of genetic disorders along with this condition, the child's physician may decide to send blood to the lab to test for specific genetic diseases, which each have their own specific treatments.
+There is no therapy or treatment for blue-gray spots in babies because it is a harmless condition that should go away on its own.
+However, large or numerous spots that are still present after the baby reaches 1 year may be associated with rare genetic disorders in a very small number of children.
+If there is a strong family history of genetic disorders along with this condition, the child’s medical professional may decide to send blood to the lab to test for specific genetic diseases, which each have their own specific treatments.

 There is no need to seek medical care for blue-gray spots.
 However, if the spot does not fade within the first years of life, see your child’s medical professional.
 Additionally, especially because this birthmark appears similar to bruises, if you have any questions about whether the spot or spots were present at birth, it is best to seek medical care.